¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Summary of Key Takeaways

-• Demand IP65: It's not for water; it's to keep combustible wood flour out of your electrical components.
+• Verify IP65: This rating is essential for keeping combustible wood flour out of electrical components.

-• Maintain with Care: Clean quarterly using a dry brush and damp cloth.
-Avoid compressed air to protect internal seals.
+• Clean Quarterly: Use a dry-brush and damp-cloth method; avoid compressed air to protect internal seals.

 Frequently Asked Questions